Competencies may be attained in a number of ways including through

 Learning and Assessment Pathways

-Usually learning and assessment are integrated with the assessment evidence being collected and feedback provided to the participant at any time throughout the learning and assessment process.
+Learning and assessment are integrated with the assessment evidence being collected and feedback provided to the participant at any time throughout the learning and assessment process.

 Learning and assessment pathways may include structured programs in a variety of contexts using a range of strategies to meet different participant's needs.
 Structured learning and assessment programs could be group-based, work-based, project-based, self-paced, action learning-based conducted by distance or e-learning and /or involve practice and experience in the workplace.